Are you looking for new and delicious vegan recipes as a complement to your triathlon training program?

 Vegan energy bars

 The snack to keep energy levels high and when hunger strikes in the afternoon.
 (Pair with a banana for a great pre-workout energy boost.)

 - 50 grams of gluten-free vegan crispy rice

 Preheat the oven to 160 ° C.

 Cover a square baking sheet with greaseproof paper and set it aside.

-Add the almonds, peanuts, cereal and salt in a large bowl and mix well.
+Add the almonds, peanuts, cereal, and salt to a large bowl and mix well.
 Pour the maple syrup over the mixture and stir until well mixed.

 Pour the mixture into the baking dish.
-With a rubber spatula, smooth and push the mixture into the corners until it is tight.
+Using a rubber spatula, smooth and push the mixture into the corners until it is tight.
 Bake for 30-40 minutes.

 Chickpea and Avocado Salad Wrap